Today's Best Tech Deals

 Best all-around smart home system

 For breadth and depth of supported smart home products, you won’t find a smart home system that handles more than Samsung SmartThings.
 At its core is a small box that connects to your router (the third-generation Hub offers the option of wireless connectivity, while Samsung’s Connect Home integrates a mesh router with a SmartThings Hub).
 Through the SmartThings mobile app, you then start adding your various devices through its simple yet intuitive control system.
 These can be components that Samsung sells directly, or you can choose from a vast number of third-party products that boast “Works with SmartThings” compatibility, which now includes Google Nest products.

 Seemingly every major category is covered, including the Amazon Echo and Google Home smart speakers, numerous smart lighting products (including Philips and Sylvania gear), the Ring Video Doorbell, and smart door locks.
 SmartThings can also integrate with your Samsung smart appliances.
-If there’s a gap in SmartThings’ coverage, it’s a lack of support for Nest and August smart home products; otherwise, it’s hard to find a market that SmartThings doesn’t play in.
 As much as we like the third-generation Samsung SmartThings Hub, we don’t recommend an upgrade from the second-generation hub because of the pain such a migration will inflict on the user.